 We’ve updated this post from the original, adding a video on pre-race routine from Roble/Shea Sailing and more insights from top sailors.

 Video: Pre-Race Routine – Roble / Shea Sailing

 Get your mind, body, and boat ready to race before going out on the water.

 - Check the notice board for any changes to SIs or start time.
 Don’t be caught unaware of some important change.

 - Know the weather forecast, including wind velocity, direction, and trends, as well as temperature and precipitation for comfort.

 - Select your sails.
 Buddy Melges (Sailing Smart) says to wait as long as possible before deciding, and then pick the sails that will be most effective for the wind on the first leg.

 - Check your boat for common problems: water accumulation, breakdown items.

 - Line up a partner if you want to do favored side and speed checks on the water.
-See this article from Sailing World for more ideas.

 - Warm up your body, using dynamic stretches.
 A sluggish body means sluggish sailing.
 See our post on stretching for more.